What Are Checking Account Monthly Maintenance Fees?

 Here's what to know about monthly account fees and how to avoid them.

-For instance, banks may charge lower service fees on basic checking accounts and higher fees on accounts that pay interest.
-The fee amount varies at every financial institution, but it typically ranges from about $5 to $35 a month.
-Some accounts may come with no fees at all.
+For instance, banks may charge lower service fees on basic checking accounts and higher fees on accounts that pay interest or offer rewards on debit transactions.
+For accounts that do charge for maintenance, the fee often ranges from about $5 to $35 a month.

 Why Do Banks Charge Monthly Maintenance Fees?

-And because credit unions are not-for-profit, they're more likely to offer fee-free checking accounts or charge lower fees compared to banks.
+Credit unions are not-for-profit, so they're more likely to charge lower fees than banks or no fees at all.

 Set Up Direct Deposit